Handmade ceramics will last longer if hand washed with warm soapy water and a gentle brush or sponge soon after being used.

 Avoid leaving ceramics submerged in water for long periods of time.
 Even if the glaze is not crackled, small chips can expose the clay underneath and absorb small amounts of water, weakening the form over time.
 Common sense is key.

-I generally advise not using ceramics made with foraged, minimally processed clays like mine in any dishwasher.
+I generally advise not using ceramics made with foraged, minimally processed clays in any dishwasher.
 I recommend a gentle hand scrub, a quick rinse in the sink followed by air drying before storing.

 Many of the glazes were originally formulated for teaware, embracing the spirit of 'awareness of impermanence'